BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

-* aspires to make the best possible use of the HTTP protocol, and to be a thin, transparent layer so that there is very little obtruding between HJB client code and JMS.
+* aspires to make the best possible use of the HTTP protocol, and to be a thin, transparent layer so that there is very little obtruding between HJB client code and the JMS API.
 E.g,

   - success or failure of each request is indicated by the HTTP response code,